Bergen Catholic High School: Mock trial team

-Bergen Catholic has one of the most successful mock trial teams in New Jersey, with 12 county championships (in 1985, 1989, 1991, 1993, 1996, 2000, 2001, 2002, 2010, 2015, 2016, 2017 and 2019) and five state titles (in 1985, 1989, 1991, 2000, and 2016), as well as a National Championship.
-Bergen Catholic's team is nearly entirely student-run, with student captains in charge of preparation, practices, and tactics.
+The Bergen Catholic mock trial team has won 13 county championships (in 1985, 1989, 1991, 1993, 1996, 2000-2002, 2010, 2015-2017, 2019, and 2023) and five state titles (in 1985, 1989, 1991, 2000, and 2016), as well as a National Championship.
+Bergen Catholic's team is nearly entirely student-run.
 In 1991, Bergen Catholic High School won the National High School Mock Trial Championships held in New Orleans, Louisiana.
 Bergen Catholic returned to the national championship hosted in Columbia, South Carolina in 2000 after going undefeated in the county, Regional and State tournaments.
 The 1999-2000 team ultimately finished 4th in the country, with three "Outstanding Attorney" awards.
 The 2016 team won the New Jersey state championship, sending it to the National High School Mock Trial Championship in Boise, Idaho.

 In the 2008–09 season the team made it to the county finals, losing to Indian Hills High School.
-In 2010, the team defeated Mahwah High School to win the Bergen County Championship, but the team lost in the regional semi-finals, ending its season as one of the top ten teams in the state.
+In 2010, the team defeated Mahwah High School to win the Bergen County championship, but the team lost in the regional semi-finals, ending its season as one of the top ten teams in the state.
 The Bergen Catholic team fell in the semi-final round of the county tournament at the end of January 2011 to the Mahwah High School team that went on to win the 2011 Bergen County Championship.

-In 2012, the team fell to Immaculate Heart Academy in the county quarterfinals.
-In an identical situation in 2013, Bergen Catholic defeated Immaculate Heart to advance to the county semi finals.
-After winning against two-time defending champion Mahwah High School, the team lost to Torah Academy of Bergen County in the county finals.
 Bergen Catholic's Mock Trial team finished undefeated in the regular season in 2014 and finished third overall in the county.
 In the 2015 season Bergen Catholic again finished undefeated in the regular season.
 In the "playoff" tournament Bergen Catholic defeated Northern Valley Demarest in the first round.
-Then on January 29, 2015 in a double header, defeated Mahwah (2014's county champion) in the semifinals and Indian Hills in the finals.
+Then on January 29, 2015, in a double header, defeated Mahwah (2014's county champion) in the semifinals and Indian Hills in the finals.